 Right now there are dozens of individuals sitting in the Sumter County Jail under a sentencing scheme that is unique to Bushnell, Sumter County, FL.
-Under this sentencing scheme, the Honorable Thomas D. Skinner avoids putting defendants on probation by giving them hefty suspended jail sentences.
-One wrong move and the jail sentence is imposed through something called an "order of commitment" which acts much like a bogus arrest warrant.
+Under this sentencing scheme, the Honorable Thomas D. Skidmore avoids putting defendants on probation by giving them hefty suspended jail sentences.
+One wrong move and the jail sentence is imposed through something called an "order of commitment" which acts much like a arrest warrant.

 If you want an explanation of how this sentencing scheme works then read an article we wrote a year ago complaining about the problem - Arraignment to Arrest Warrant: Sumter County Style.